omerpasha/KaotikLSBChat/README.md

-# Chat App with Kaotik LSB Steganography
+# Chat App with Chaotic LSB Steganography

-Bu uygulama, Kaotik LSB algoritmasının gerçek zamanlı bir haberleşme sistemi üzerinde kullanımını test etmek için geliştirilmiştir.
-Uygulama, temel algoritmanın mesajları gizleyip çözmesini sağlar.
+This application was developed to test the use of the Chaotic LSB algorithm in a real-time communication system.
+The application enables the embedding and extraction of messages using the core algorithm.

-Kod, Mobil platformlarda steganografi ve uygulaması adlı tez çalışmasının bir parçasıdır.
+The code is part of the thesis titled "Mobil platformlarda steganografi ve uygulaması."